openstack-archive/searchlight/README.rst

 ===========

-The Searchlight project provides indexing and search capabilities across Openstack resources.
+The Searchlight project provides indexing and search capabilities across OpenStack resources.
 Its goal is to achieve high performance and flexible querying combined with near real-time indexing.

 Use the following resources to learn more: